 We're excited to launch a permanent collection of stories for our community to share.

-Your generosity allows us to offer Camp Kesem and all other year-round services free of charge, so any child dealing with a parent’s cancer, regardless of their economic situation, can begin to heal.
+Your generosity allows us to offer Camp Kesem and all other year-round services free of charge, so any child dealing with a parent’s cancer can begin to heal, regardless of their economic situation.

 There are so many ways to give.
 Donations help Kesem change lives!
 You can help by participating in fundraising; donating through planned giving, donor-advised funds, or stock donations; attending or sponsoring an event; or shopping at our store.
 With your support, we can ensure that more children impacted by a parent’s cancer can feel joy, hope, and the magic that is Kesem.

 To maintain a high standard of accuracy and reliability in the information provided to you, we ensure that our content is sourced from diverse, credible, and verified authorities like academic institutions and journals, reputable media outlets, government agencies, and recognized industry experts.